BitcoinDesign/Guide/guide/designing-products/accessibility.md

 ## Why is it important?

 As a payment network, bitcoin was designed to be borderless and permissionless.
 But if the applications people use to interact with the network are not versatile enough to accommodate diverse needs, then many of us will still not be able to take advantage of the benefits bitcoin provides.
-Products should be able to be used and accessed by all people regardless of their social status and so this should also extend into people with disabilities.
-[Developing nations](https://en.wikipedia.org/wiki/List_of_countries_by_literacy_rate) and demographics are the ones who seek to benefit the most from bitcoin.
+Products should be able to be used and accessed by all people, regardless of their social status, and so this should also extend into people with disabilities.
+[Developing nations](https://en.wikipedia.org/wiki/List_of_countries_by_literacy_rate) are the ones who seek to benefit the most from bitcoin.
 We want to improve usability for all people so they can easily navigate and move with ease through the applications.
 This means designing products that use plain language, support users with complex tasks, respect user preferences, work well with assistive technologies, and more.

-A product designed with accessibility in mind is also easier to use for the part of the audience without impairments.
+A great side-effect is that a product designed with accessibility in mind is also easier to use for the part of the audience without impairments.
 This is referred to as the "[curb-cut](https://en.wikipedia.org/wiki/Curb_cut_effect)" effect.
 For example, many hearing people use closed captioning.

-As a wider community we also have a moral obligation to make products [inclusive]({{ '/guide/getting-started/principles/#inclusion' | relative_url }}) for everyone and to ensure that the experience they have with our product is suitable to them regardless of their physical, mental abilities.
+As a wider community we also have a moral obligation to make products [inclusive]({{ '/guide/getting-started/principles/#inclusion' | relative_url }}) for everyone and to ensure that the experience they have with our product is suitable to them, regardless of their physical, mental abilities.

-## Common disabilities
+## Categories of accessibility needs

 #### Vision

 Full or partial blindness, color blindness and other visual disabilities.
 Three million people in the US alone have vision impairment and one million people are blind ([source](https://www.afb.org/research-and-initiatives/statistics)).
 See how a [blind person uses an iPhone](https://youtu.be/fjdcKioHb5w).

 #### Physical

 A physical disability can effect a person temporarily or permanently.
 On a practical level this affects a their ability to use a keyboard or mouse.
 Tapping a screen or holding a phone still to scan a QR code could pose as  a challenge.
-Seventy-five million people across the world need a wheel chair on a daily basis. ([source](https://www.inclusivecitymaker.com/disabled-people-in-the-world-in-2021-facts-and-figures/)) [A quadriplegic talking about accessibility](https://youtu.be/fjdcKioHb5w)
+Seventy-five million people across the world need a wheel chair on a daily basis ([source](https://www.inclusivecitymaker.com/disabled-people-in-the-world-in-2021-facts-and-figures/)).
+Listen to a [quadriplegic talking about accessibility](https://www.youtube.com/watch?v=eMFrcJBX0pA).

 #### Intellectual

 Learning difficulties refer to a lower ability to understand new or complex information.
 Someone with intellectual difficulties also struggles with learning and applying new skills and can also have difficulty reading or understanding things.
-Over two hundred million people have some form of intellectual disability. ([source](https://www.inclusivecitymaker.com/disabled-people-in-the-world-in-2021-facts-and-figures/))
+Over two hundred million people have some form of intellectual disability ([source](https://www.inclusivecitymaker.com/disabled-people-in-the-world-in-2021-facts-and-figures/)).

 #### Hearing

 Hearing difficulty such as being partly deaf, this can affect one or both ears.
 Any hearing loss below 20 decibels is considered a hearing loss.
-400 million people have some form of deafness or hearing loss.
-[A deaf person making a call](https://youtu.be/Qg0Mspqj2TA)
+400 million people have some form of deafness or hearing loss.([source](https://www.inclusivecitymaker.com/disabled-people-in-the-world-in-2021-facts-and-figures/))

+#### Literacy
+Illiteracy is the inability of a person to read/write or understand a simple statement that is related to his/her everyday life.
+There are over 700 million illiterate adults around the world and more than half of them are women. ([source](http://uis.unesco.org/en/topic/literacy))

 ## Tips and examples